The attribution crisis: AI cites everyone except the source

 | Magazine exclusive → social excerpts | ~30% | ~25% | Better, but 45% get no attribution at all |

-Based on Metricus internal testing across ChatGPT, Perplexity, Gemini, Claude, and Grok (2026).
+Based on Metricus internal testing across the major AI platforms (2026).
 Percentages indicate how often each version was cited when the topic appeared in AI responses.

-Forbes faces a related but distinct problem.
-Its contributor network — thousands of external writers publishing under the Forbes banner — has generated massive content volume, much of it optimized for search.
-AI systems treat Forbes.com as a highly authoritative domain, but the contributor content varies dramatically in quality.
-The result: AI cites “according to Forbes” for content the Forbes editorial team didn’t commission, review, or endorse.
-This dilutes the Forbes brand in AI while simultaneously boosting its raw citation frequency.
+The contributor network model creates a related but distinct problem.
+When a publication allows thousands of external writers to publish under its banner, AI systems treat the domain as highly authoritative, but the contributor content varies dramatically in quality.
+The result: AI cites the brand for content its editorial team did not commission, review, or endorse.
+This dilutes the brand in AI while simultaneously boosting its raw citation frequency.

 Local news and the AI visibility desert

 If national publishers face an attribution crisis, local newspapers face an existential one.
-The AI visibility gap between national and local news is the widest in any industry we’ve studied.
+The AI visibility gap between national and local news is the widest in any industry we have studied.

 The numbers tell the story.
 The US has lost approximately 2,900 newspapers since 2005, according to Northwestern University’s Medill School of Journalism (2024).
 More than 200 counties — home to 3.5 million people — have no local newspaper at all.
 These are “news deserts” in the traditional sense.
 In the AI context, they are becoming information black holes where AI has no local source to cite and instead fabricates or generalizes from national data.

-Pew Research Center’s 2024 State of the News Media report found that local newspaper newsroom employment has fallen 57% since 2008, from 71,000 journalists to approximately 30,600 (Pew, 2024).
+Pew Research Center’s 2024 State of the News Media report found that local newspaper newsroom employment has fallen 57% since 2008 (Pew, 2024).
 Fewer journalists means less content, which means smaller web corpus, which means lower AI visibility.
-It’s a death spiral that AI accelerates.
+It is a death spiral that AI accelerates.

-When someone asks ChatGPT about their local school district budget, property tax rates, or city council decisions, the AI typically does one of three things:
+When someone asks an AI chatbot about their local school district budget, property tax rates, or city council decisions, the AI typically does one of three things:

 - Fabricates a response based on patterns from other cities, getting specific facts wrong.